SEO for Real EstateAgents & Brokers

 Help from an SEO pro costs anywhere between $750-1000 (or much more per month for sites that have many listings and agents or require a lot of content development).
 In general, your actual cost will reflect how much time the firm spends doing your SEO or building new content.

-If you have a small budget, need a more affordable solution, and are willing to invest some time to learn, consider a DIY platform like the one offered by Jess.
-For $50 per month, you get step-by-step instructions that show you exactly how to optimize your site to appear when people search for real estate for sale in your area, analytics tracking that measures your results, and access to “Office Hours” webinars to get tips from our real estate SEO experts.
+If you have a small budget, need a more affordable solution, and are willing to invest some time to learn, consider a DIY SEO software tool like the one offered by Jess.
+For $29 per month, you get step-by-step instructions that show you exactly how to optimize your site to appear when people search for real estate for sale in your area, analytics tracking that measures your results, and access to “Office Hours” webinars to get tips from our real estate SEO experts.

 How Does SEO Make My Real Estate Website Rank Better?

 SEO involves making small changes to the pages on your agency website that makes them more likely to rank higher in the search engines.
 When users type in keywords like “houses for sale in springfield ma,” they are really asking the question, “What houses are for sale in Springfield, MA?”
 Pages that answer this question well, load quickly, securely, and without any errors, and are viewed as more trustworthy by search engines are more likely to rank higher in search engine results when people search for homes in this city.
 Of course, you would want to optimize your real estate site for locations near you, not Springfield!
 In theory, it’s pretty straightforward, but it takes time to SEO your real estate agency website.
 It involves:

 - Making sure your current website thoroughly describes all of the services you provide for buyers and sellers as well as your listings

 - Showing your real estate website is authoritative and trustworthy